tomeryeh/demo/chat/tutorial.md

 # Kuzzle - Chat Tutorial

-This tutorial builds a Real-time messagingeb chat application based on Kuzzle's [Javascript SDK](https://github.com/kuzzleio/sdk-javascript).
+This tutorial builds a Real-time messaging web chat application based on Kuzzle's [Javascript SDK](https://github.com/kuzzleio/sdk-javascript).

 You will start implementing a simple single chat room based on Kuzzle